open-contracting/standard/docs/schema/reference.md

 #### ImmediateContainer

 The `ImmediateContainer` subschema allows detailed specification of the immediate container of an item.
-This is also known as the presentation, the presentation form, the package.
-For units of measurement it is recommended to use the `Unit` subschema.
+This is also called the presentation, presentation form, or package.
+For units of measurement, use the [`Unit` subschema](#unit).

 ````{admonition} Example
 :class: hint